strat-web3/avventura-v2/public/cretace.md

 Our pectinid thus lives for a few years, filtering plankton, avoiding predators, and periodically releasing its gametes into the water to reproduce.
 One day, perhaps during a storm that stirs up the bottom sediments, or simply at the end of its natural life, its shell closes one last time.

 Quickly covered by the marine snow of calcareous micro-organisms that constantly falls in this sea, its shell begins a long journey through the ages.
 Sediments accumulate, compact, transform into chalk.
-Millions of years later, tectonic movements lift these ancient seafloors, erosion sculpts the cliffs, and finally, on a summer day on a Fécamp beach, some 80 million years later, you discover this fossilized shell – silent messenger from a vanished world where warm seas covered Normandy and the last dinosaurs still roamed the Earth.
+Millions of years later, tectonic movements lift these ancient seafloors, erosion sculpts the cliffs, and finally, on a summer day on a Fécamp beach, some 80 million years later, you discover this fossilized shell – silent messenger from a vanished world where warm seas covered Normandy and the last dinosaurs still roamed the Earth.s